krubenok/resume/README.md

 # Resume

 Professional resume for [Kyle Rubenok](https://github.com/krubenok).
-See the latest version on [my webstie](https://nerd-ramblings.com/about) or in the releases section of this repo.
+See the latest compiled version in `resume.pdf`

 ## How to Use